 These toadstools have been offering a little shelter to wildlife too, with ladybirds & spiders sheltering beneath!

 So many discoveries & new experiences were had creating these fairy toadstools.
-They have become a firm favourite to explore & play with in the garden.
+They're now a firm favourite to explore & play with in the garden regularly.